 Mitigation of loss

-When assessing a compensatory award in an unfair dismissal case, the courts and tribunals apply the normal common law rules requiring a person who is seeking damages to "mitigate his loss".
+When assessing a compensatory award in an unfair dismissal case, the courts and tribunals apply the normal common law rules requiring a person who is seeking damages to 'mitigate their loss'.

 An employee has no obligation to mitigate loss if the employment contract itself provides for the amount to which the employee will be entitled in the circumstances which have arisen.